projectatomic/adb-atomic-developer-bundle/docs/updating.rst

      `vagrant box update` to update.

-  3. If you see the above output, update the ADB vagrant image with this command:
+  3. If you see the above output, update the ADB Vagrant image with this command:

      ``vagrant box update``